near/docs/docs/2.develop/contracts/actions.md

 </Tabs>

 :::tip
-You do **NOT** need to make a callback method to check if the transfer succeeded.
-It will always succeed, except in the extremely unlikely case that the receiver is deleted right after the transfer is queue.
+You may or may not want to create a callback to check whether the transfer was successful or not depending on your use case.
+The promise will usually only fail if the account ID passed in does **NOT** exist.

+An example of when you would want to create a callback is if you have state that changes when you transfer funds such as keeping track of fees and withdrawing them which sets the fees to 0.
 :::

 :::caution
 Remember that your balance is used to cover for the contract's storage.
 When sending money, make sure you always leave enough to cover for future storage needs.
 :::

 ---